rtusher/dssgettingandcleaning/README.md

 # dssgettingandcleaning

 Data Science Specialization Getting and Cleaning Data.
 Peer evaluated project

+*TO RUN THE PROJECT*